mamabusi/IBMEventStreams/README.md

 b.
 An INFO No messages consumed is displayed when the consuming application is running, but there is no data being consumed.

+## STEP 6: Run the producing application

+a.
+Open a new command line window and change into the **_kafka-java-console-sample_** directory.

+ `cd event-streams-samples/kafka-java-console-sample`

+b. start the sample producing application from the command line:

+ `java -jar ./build/libs/kafka-java-console-sample-2.0.jar <kafka_brokers_sasl> <api_key> -producer`

+The **_java -jar ./build/libs/kafka-java-console-sample-2.0.jar_** part of the command identifies the locations of the .JAR file to run within the cloned repository.
+You do not need to change this.

+Use the **_kafka_brokers_sasl_** from the Service credentials created in Step 3.

+The **_kafka_brokers_sasl_** must be formatted as "host:port,host2:port2".
+Format the contents of **_kafka_brokers_sasl_** in a text editor before entering it in the command line.

+Use the **_api_key_** from the Service credentials created in Step 3. **_-producer_** specifies that the producer should start.

+## DONE!
+When the producer starts, messages are produced to the topic.
+Messages are then consumed from the topic by the consuming application.
+You can verify the successful flow of messages when you see:
+ `INFO Message consumed` on the consumer application.

+The sample runs indefinitely until you stop it.
+To stop the process, run an exit command **_Ctrl+C_**